urchymanny/airvend-ruby/README.md

 internet_plans = internet.plans("mtn") # can also be `glo`, `airtel` or `9mobile`
 ```

+ &nbsp;

 This return an array of hashes with each containing a data plan in the format

 ```ruby
 [